 To connect your Nest to the internet:

-• Once your Nest has scanned nearby networks, locate your Wi-Fi and, if you have one, enter your password.
+• Once your Nest has scanned nearby networks, select your Wi-Fi and, if necessary, put in your password.

-If you plan on being away for a couple weeks, consider setting your Nest Thermostat to Off mode, though Eco mode would be another option.
-Using Off mode will turn off all of your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting dangerously hot or cold.
+If you plan on being away for a couple weeks, it's a good idea to set your Nest Thermostat to Off mode, though Eco mode would be another option.
+The Off mode option deactivates your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting dangerously hot or cold.

 To find Off mode on the thermostat: